SandratraRM/mora-scrollbar/README.md

 </div>
 ```

-> Add `with-arrows` to the wrapper element to display the arrows.
+> Add `msc-with-arrows` to the wrapper element to display the arrows.

 ### Styling